fb pixel

 3. Arranging for childcare and school

-It will take a few more months and years, but it is good to be on time with this.
+It will take a few more months or even years but, it is good to be on time with this.
 In busy cities such as Amsterdam, Rotterdam and Utrecht, childcare and primary schools often have waiting lists.
 Therefore, look for suitable schools and facilities and ask the relevant organization if there is a waiting list.

 4. Request leave